Chuseok still is a headache for couples

 Women, especially, decry the burden of preparing for charye.

-Married in late 2017, a 36-year-old banker surnamed Kim, observed “charye” every Chuseok until 2022 at his parents’ home in Gumi, North Gyeongsang Province -- he still vividly recalls his wife of the same-age shedding tears on the way back to Seoul, where the couple lives.
+Married in late 2017, a banker surnamed Kim, who observed charye every Chuseok until 2022 at his parents’ home in Gumi, North Gyeongsang Province, still vividly recalls his same-age 36-year-old wife shedding tears on the way back to Seoul, where the couple lives.

 “She felt alone in having to deal with the peer pressure that forced her to commit herself to hourslong charye preparations,” Kim said.
-“She had expected me to intervene but I just couldn’t -- at least not in the way she had hoped,” Kim added, saying he could not just swoop in when family elders all took having the daughter-in-law organize the family ancestral rites for granted.
+“She had expected me to intervene but I just couldn’t -- at least not in the way she had hoped,” Kim added, saying he could not just swoop in when family elders all took for granted having the daughter-in-law organize the family ancestral rites.

-For his family, Chuseok charye was discontinued last year.
-After Kim’s grandmother passed away, family consensus on doing away with big charye gatherings quickly gained momentum.
+For his family, Chuseok charye was discontinued last year when Kim’s grandmother passed away and the family consensus on doing away with big charye gatherings quickly gained momentum.
 Kim’s father could not resist the changing tide.
 The father and the couple now eat out on Chuseok -- joined by no other elders or relatives than Kim’s brother.

 Accelerating change